jimhigson/oboe.js/writing/main/5_Implementation.md

 ----------------------------------------

 As an interpreted language Javascript may be run without any prior compilation.
-Directly running the same files as are open in the editor is convenient while programming but, unless a project is written as a single file, in practice some build phase is required to create an easily distributable form.
+Directly running the files that are open in the editor is convenient while programming but, unless a project is written as a single file, in practice some build phase is required to create an easily distributable form.